 Both the contemporary online service and the sermon from this service are embedded at the bottom of the post.

-Most merciful God, we confess that we are captive to sin and cannot free ourselves.
-We have sinned against you in thought, word and deed, by what we have done and by what we have left undone.
-We have not loved you with our whole heart; we have not loved our neighbors as ourselves.
-For the sake of your Son, Jesus Christ, have mercy on us.
-Forgive us, renew us, and lead us, so that we may delight in your will and walk in your ways, to the glory of your holy name.
+Most merciful God, have mercy on us.
+We confess to you that we have sinned against you in thought, word, and deed, by what we have done and by what we have left undone.
+We have not trusted you with our whole heart; we have not loved one another in deed and in truth.
+In your compassion forgive our sin and uphold us by your Spirit that we may live and serve you in newness of life through Jesus Christ our light and our truth.
 Amen.

 The grace of our Lord Jesus Christ, the love of God, and the communion of the Holy Spirit be with you all.

 Lord God, your lovingkindness always goes before us and follows after us.
 Summon us into your light, and direct our steps in the ways of goodness that come through the cross of your Son, Jesus Christ, our Savior and Lord.
 Amen.

 1 But there will be no gloom for those who were in anguish.
 In the former time he brought into contempt the land of Zebulun and the land of Naphtali, but in the latter time he will make glorious the way of the sea, the land beyond the Jordan, Galilee of the nations.

 those who lived in a land of deep darkness —

 they rejoice before you